The 20 Best Western Movie Actors Ranked

 19. Lee Van Cleef

-Lee Van Cleef's fearsome performance as the purely villainous member of the central trio in Sergio Leone's "The Good, The Bad, and The Ugly" is one of the greatest embodiments of pure evil ever depicted on screen; the character Angel Eyes isn't trying invoke audience sympathies, and Lee Van Cleef simply had a blast chewing the scenery ahead of the final shootout.
-It allowed him to perfect a role he had debuted in the previous film in Leone's trilogy, "For A Few Dollars More," where Van Cleef and Eastwood's characters were forced into a shaky alliance that ultimately goes awry.
+Lee Van Cleef's fearsome performance as the purely villainous member of the central trio in Sergio Leone's "The Good, the Bad and The Ugly" is one of the greatest embodiments of pure evil ever depicted on screen.
+The character Angel Eyes isn't trying invoke audience sympathies, and Lee Van Cleef simply had a blast chewing the scenery ahead of the final shootout.
+It also allowed him to reunite with Leone and Eastwood after teaming up with them in "For a Few Dollars More," where Van Cleef plays Col. Douglas Mortimer, who forms a shaky alliance with Eastwood's Man with No Name in a quest for vengeance.

 Outside of his most recognizable role, Van Cleef had a significant presence in spaghetti Western cinema.
 He and John Phillip Law teamed up to play morally flexible gunslingers hired to track down a gang of bank robbers in the 1967 classic "Death Rides A Horse," showing that Van Cleef could play an (atypical) leading man.
-Van Cleef landed the title role of the Western heist thriller "Sabata" in 1969, a darker film about the aftermath of a bank robbery.
-He returned for its 1971 sequel "Return of Sabata."
+Van Cleef landed the title role of the Western heist thriller "Sabata" in 1969, a wild film about the aftermath of a bank robbery.
+He returned for its 1971 sequel "Return of Sabata," and we haven't even mentioned his appearances in movies like "High Noon," "The Big Gundown," "Gunfight at the O.K.
+Corral," and "The Magnificent Seven Ride!"

 18. Alan Ladd